 Individual country models are fully linked through global assumptions about trade volume and prices, competitiveness, capital flows, interest and exchange rates, and commodity prices.
+You can choose to receive forecasts for up to 25 years ahead.

 Global Economic Model